-- (1) If a customer requests the retailer to arrange for de-energisation of the customer's premises, the retailer must use its best endeavours to arrange for: - (a) de-energisation in accordance with the customer's request; and - (b) a meter reading; and - (c) if applicable, the preparation and issue of a final bill for the premises; and - (d) where a customer can be remotely disconnected and the retailer believes it can do so safely, the retailer must arrange for de-energisation of the customer's supply address within two hours of the customer's request. - (2) Application of this rule clause to standard retail contracts
+- (1) If a customer requests the retailer to arrange for de-energisation of the customer's premises, the retailer must use its best endeavours to arrange for: - (a) de-energisation in accordance with the customer's request; and - (b) a meter reading; and - (c) if applicable, the preparation and issue of a final bill for the premises; and - (d) where a customer can beremotely disconnected by de-energising the customer's premises remotely and the retailer believes it can do so safely, the retailer must arrange for de-energisation of the customer's supply address\premises within two hours of the customer's request, unless the customer has requested de-energisation at a scheduled time.

+(2) Application of this ruleclause to standard retail contracts This ruleclause applies in relation to standard retail contracts.